-After Syria Gas Attack, World Awaits What Kind of Leader Trump Will Be
+After Syria Gas Attack, World Waits To See What Kind of Leader Trump Will Be

 Throughout the campaign, Trump praised Russian President Vladimir Putin while criticizing Obama and "stupid" American leaders.
 As president, he defended Putin last month in an interview with Fox's Bill O'Reilly.
 When O'Reilly said Putin was a "killer," Trump responded, "You think our country's so innocent?"

-Just two days ago, Trump not only met with, but praised Egypt's president, Abdel Fattah el-Sisi.
+Just two days ago, Trump not only met with but praised Egypt's president, Abdel-Fattah el-Sissi.

 "We agree on so many things," Trump told assembled reporters and television cameras during a meeting at the White House with the Egyptian leader.
-"I just want to let everybody know that we are very much behind President el-Sisi.
+"I just want to let everybody know that we are very much behind President el-Sissi.
 He's done a fantastic job in a very difficult situation."

-He said Egypt and el-Sisi had the United States' "strong" backing.
+He said Egypt and Sissi had the United States' "strong" backing.

-El-Sisi is a former military general, installed as Egypt's president after a bloody coup, whom President Obama refused to meet with because of concerns over human rights abuses, including jailing dissidents and accusations of torture, murder and kidnapping.
+Sissi is a former military general, installed as Egypt's president after a bloody coup, whom President Obama refused to meet with because of concerns over human rights abuses, including jailing dissidents and accusations of torture, murder and kidnapping.

-Trump gave el-Sisi exactly what he wanted — legitimization.
+Trump gave Sissi exactly what he wanted — legitimization.

 Putin has called on the U.S. to shift and get off its moral high horse in the name of stability.
 Trump's "America First" doctrine appears to go along with that.